chbrown/scripts/README.md

 # md5py

-MD5 hash the last command line argument.
+MD5-hash each of the command line arguments.

     md5py freshplum

-_N.b._: If given a filename, this doesn't sum a file, but the filename!
+_N.b._: If given a filename, this doesn't sum the file, but the filename!

 # nargs